michaelfester/docs/docs/guides/other/forms.md

 Adding an item brings up the same editable component list that we had on the edit item page.
 What you change in this component list will be reflected in the edit item list as well.
 For example, if you delete the `Text Field` which is bound to the `Title` column, this will also be reflected in your edit item screen.

 Similarly to editing, you give users access to only certain columns when they add items.
-For example, if you want to allow users to add places to visit in a city guide app, but don’t want them to be able to choose a category for their submissions, you can make sure the `Category` column is not bound to an edit screen component.
+For example, if you want to allow users to add places to visit in a city guide app, but don't want them to be able to choose a category for their submissions, you can make sure the `Category` column is not bound to an edit screen component.

 If you don't see newly added items in your sheet, scroll all the way to the bottom to check if they are being added after empty rows.
 By default, new Google Sheets contain 1,000 empty rows, but for a variety of reasons, these rows can appear non-empty to Glide.